 A student who fails to maintain a grade-point average of 2.00 (C) is placed on academic probation.
-Probation is a warning to the student that academic performance is unsatisfactory and that the student is in danger of being dismissed from the college/University.
+Probation is a warning to the student that academic performance is unsatisfactory and that the student is in danger of being dismissed from the college/ University.
 Continued unsatisfactory academic performance will result in dismissal.
-A student who has been dismissed from the college/University is not eligible to register for any credit courses until reinstated by the appropriate dean.
-The student may, however, enroll for noncredit or developmental courses.
+A student who has been dismissed from the college/University is not eligible to register for any student courses until reinstated by the appropriate dean.
 A student who has been dismissed and wishes to be reinstated must apply in writing to the dean of the college from which dismissed.